FDio/csit/docs/toi/test_code_guidelines.md

   + SHALL be used to implement low-level keywords that are called from resource files (of higher-level keywords) or from test cases.

-  + Higher-level keywords MAY be implemented in python library file too. it is RECOMMENDED especially in the case that their implementation in resource file would be too difficult or impossible, e.g. complex data structures or functional programming.
+  + Medium-level keywords MAY be implemented in python library file too. it is RECOMMENDED especially in the case that their implementation in resource file would be too difficult or impossible, e.g. complex data structures or functional programming.